 3. Avian Influenza.

-Avian flu is caused by a virus called the Orthomyxo virus.
-This disease is transmitted through contact between birds and birds and between birds and humans.
+Avian flu is caused by a virus known as the Orthomyxo virus.
+Its transmission is through contact between birds and birds and between birds and humans.

 The symptoms of this type of flu begin to appear within 3-7 days after the chicken is infected.
 The symptoms may vary depending on the age of the bird.